m1ghtfr3e/COVID-19-Analyzation/README.md

 ### How it works:
-1) Download 'Covid19DataAnalyze_v2.py' and 'covid_json_crawler.py' and make sure that they are in the same directory together.
+1) Download 'Covid19DataAnalyze_v2.py' and 'covid_json_crawler.py' (from master branch) and make sure that they are in the same directory together.
 2) Open a terminal and type 'python Covid19DataAnalyze_v1.2.py' The program is running now and is ready to use.